 The main responsibility of a director is to make decisions on the management of the company through the board of directors, and in that process, the director bears a fiduciary duty to the company.
 Each director additionally has a duty to observe the other directors’ execution of their duties and to maintain confidentiality on the confidential information of the company.
 Decisions made by the board of directors are executed by the representative director.

 While the board and individual directors have a right and duty to supervise the management of the company, it is the statutory auditor or the audit committee that has the ultimate supervisory function over company affairs.
 Such function is served based on the right to participate in and make statements at board meetings, the right to demand a report from directors, and the right to inspect the affairs and assets of the company.
 Although the statutory auditor and audit committee are part of the internal body of the company, it maintains its independence to a certain extent in overseeing the management and accounting matters of the company.

-Starting on 16 September 2019, an electronic securities system will be implemented to register securities such as shares and bonds of companies electronically, thereby eliminating the need for the issuance of physical securities certificates.
-This will enable holders of uncertificated shares to issue, trade and exercise the rights electronically by registering on the system.
-Listed companies are obligated to implement the electronic securities system for all outstanding shares and will no longer be able to issue physical securities certificates, while unlisted companies will have the option to implement the system at their discretion.
+On 16 September 2019, an electronic securities system under which securities such as shares and bonds of companies can be registered electronically was implemented.
+As a result, the need for the issuance of physical securities certificates was decreased.
+This enabled holders of uncertificated shares to issue, trade and exercise their rights electronically by registering on the system.
+As the new system requires all listed companies to implement the electronic securities system for all outstanding shares, physical securities certificates for listed stocks and bonds have been abolished.
+However, unlisted companies still have the option to implement the system at their discretion.